Japan’s 2026 Legal and Regulatory Changes: What You Need to Know

 15. Prison, Justice, and Criminal Procedure Updates

-Who it affects: Legal system, enforcement agencies
+Who it affects: Legal system, law enforcement

 Purpose: Improve human rights compliance and safety